Chrome Extension Guide: Firebase Authentication with Email Links

 Step 4: Extension Confirms Authentication

-component receives the email link and uses it to authenticate the user with Firebase.
-If authenticated successfully, the user’s data is stored in the UserContext
+The UserProvider component receives the email link and uses it to authenticate the user with Firebase.
+If authenticated successfully, the user’s data is stored in the UserContext.

 // UserProvider.jsx